Yoyo-Yu/const/README.md

 a experiment for const in C++, and there is some sommary

 ### const pointer
-there are 3 kind of const variable
+there are 3 kind of const pointer type

 - const ptr
   - Declaration
     - int *const ptr1 = &value;
-    - must give initialization
+    - must initialize
   - After initialiezed, it cannot point to another value
   - But can asign new value by `*ptr1 = 11;`
 - const int